swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 ### Stock reservation on submission

-Any order submission will reserve its articles and deduct each articles stock counter immediately.
+Any order submission will reserve its articles and deduct each products stock counter immediately.
+As a result, the WooCommerce stock count is lower than the YellowCube stock count.
+See [stock management](stock.md#stock-count-math)

 ### Proper order cancellation